katzwebservices/Constant-Contact-WordPress-Plugin/readme.md

-### NOT PRODUCTION READY
+### BETA VERSION

 This is a beta version of the new major release of the <a href="http://wordpress.org/extend/plugins/constant-contact-api/">Constant Contact API</a> plugin.
-Everything has been re-written from the ground up, so there are going to be bugs.

-The list of new features is huge.
-The list of dropped "features" is long, as well.
+Please help report any issues you find.

 ### Requirements
 * Requires WordPress 3.3 or Higher